-With the increased efficiency of today’s wood-burning appliances, it is more important than ever to have good-seasoned hardwood.
+With the increased efficiency of today’s wood-burning appliances, it is more important than ever to have the right kind of good-seasoned hardwood and to store it correctly.
 The reason for this is because the higher the efficiency rating, the less heat goes into the chimney.
 With less heat going into the chimney, it is crucial to build up the temperature quickly, and hold it, otherwise, your draft will remain weaker, and your fire will smolder, possibly smoking back into the room.
 It is in such a scenario where you have creosote built-up, leading to chimney fires.
 It is not possible to hold enough heat with wet or unseasoned wood and so wood preparation is key.

 How to prepare your wood

 - Split, cut, and stack a year ahead of time.
 This will give it enough time to properly season.

 - Cover only the top, not the sides, so it can breathe and dry out better.